Conscience for Hire

-It's also why you see less social and digital content from me and more articles about Timeless Wisdom: the intersection of history, literature, philosophy, and business.
+It’s also why you see less social and digital content from me and more articles about Timeless Wisdom: the intersection of history, literature, philosophy, and leadership.

 If anything, over the last few millennia human nature has shown itself to be constant.
 The world around us is in constant flux—from how we work to how get around to how we communicate—and yet we’re still driven and comforted by the same things as our ancestors.

 Philosophy is widely viewed as academic and theoretical; the white togas of the Greek Lyceum gave way to the suede arm patches on tweed jackets on college campuses.
 But the impracticality is more pronounced when philosophy is practiced in a vacuum—that is, when it’s not tethered to anything useful.